ElijahWood2003/portfolio/docs/index.md

 # Home

-<p>This is my portfolio.
-Please click through and explore my different projects.

-<p>These range from personal for-fun projects and hack-athons, to work and school projects.</p>
+<p>Welcome!
+This is my portfolio- I would like to invite anyone to explore the diverse range of projects that demonstrate my interests and skills.
+This includes personal projects, hackathon participations, professional work, and academic assignments.
+Feel free to browse through and learn more about my experiences and abilities.